l-Nuril-l/DiscordInfiniteTyping/README.md

 + "/" key: Stop typing in the current channel and remove it from the list of active channels.
 + "*" key: View the current status of the typing simulation and a list of active channels.

 P.S.
 The API limitations of Discord may lead to exceeding the limits if you simulate typing on a large number of channels simultaneously.
-It is recommended to use this functionality on only 1-2 channels at a time to avoid issues with API limits.
+It is recommended to use this functionality maximum on few channels at a time to avoid issues with API limits.